-- 1. For users with Internet access; for SUN and IBM versions, use anonymous ftp from directory pub/observe on ftp.aoc.nrao.edu (or 146.88.1.103). - 2.
-Telephone Gayle Rhodes and specify the machine type (SUN, IBM, PC/LINUX) and medium (disc, floppy, Exabyte, or DAT), which she will then mail to you.
+- 1. For users with Internet access, use anonymous ftp from directory pub/observe on: ftp.aoc.nrao.edu (or 146.88.1.103). - 2.
+Contact Gayle Rhodes (see Table 16) and specify the machine type (SUN, PC/LINUX) and medium (floppy, Exabyte, or DAT), which she will then mail to you.

 A considerable training effort is required to become fully conversant with OBSERVE.
-For help, call the Data Analysts head, Meri Stanley, or through E-mail (analysts@nrao.edu).
+For help, contact the data analysts at analysts@nrao.edu.